fix

 Alex Hewko

-5 min read
+13 mins min read

-3 Benefits of doing ISO 27001 compliance
+3 Key Benefits of Achieving ISO 27001 Compliance

 ISO 27001 provides a central location to track all documentation and systems related to information security practices in your organization.
-Better yet, tools like SecureFrame and Vanta, can help you organize these controls in a searchable compliance management system.
+Better yet, tools like SecureFrame and Vanta can help you organize these controls in a searchable compliance management system.
 That way, any time your sales team or product managers need access to your compliance documentation, it’s easy to find and share.

 Your vendors won’t want to work with you if they know you’re at risk of a cyberattack in the near future.
-Since ISO 27001 is a rigorous and internationally accepted standard, the odds of your clients sleeping better at night is much higher once you have the certification in hand.
+Since ISO 27001 is a rigorous and internationally accepted standard, the odds of your clients sleeping better at night are much higher once you have the certification in hand.
 They’ll be more likely to close on a deal with you if you can provide them with hard proof of your systematic, regularly practiced security operations.

 The obvious reason why a lot of companies adhere to ISO 27001 is because of the actual reduced risk.
 Chief Financial Officers (CFOs) love to invest in security activities that directly mitigate risks, as it has a lot of benefits for productivity and cost savings.
 When calculating the ROI of ISO 27001 and penetration testing efforts to your CFO, consider these tips for proposing your investment!

 Penetration testing is a manual, comprehensive security testing approach.
 It involves using ethical hackers (also known as “white hat” hackers) who attempt to break into an application or system.
-It’s an extremely thorough form of security testing as you get to leverage creativity, experience from multiple systems, and knowledge on a company’s unique business logic.
+It’s an extremely thorough form of security testing as you get to leverage creativity, experience from multiple systems, and knowledge of a company’s unique business logic.
 While penetration tests are typically done as a one-time procedure, companies can also opt for Penetration Testing as a Service (PTaaS) which conducts pentests multiple times per year and offers additional service supplements like consulting which you can leverage to build new features from scratch securely.

 As part of earning your ISO 27001 compliance, you will be required to identify risks and vulnerabilities within all assets and information systems that are undergoing compliance auditing (in other words, any part of your systems that are within compliance scoping).